jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 Will restart the system as well as re-read and parse the Vagrantfile.
 Note - This command is issues not from inside the virtual machine but from the commandline of the host system.

+#### vagrant suspend

 **Command:** ```vagrant suspend```

 This will put the virtual machine in suspend or pause move (standby) as opposed to running vagrant halt, which will power the virtual machine off.
 Very handy to quickly resume work.
 Don't expect the system to automatically put your virtual machine into standby if you are used to just closing the lid of your laptop.
 Note - This command is issues not from inside the virtual machine but from the commandline of the host system.

+#### vagrant halt

 **Command:**  ```vagrant halt```
 Full shutdown of the virtual machine (power off).
 Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
 Note - This command is issues not from inside the virtual machine but from the commandline of the host system.

+#### vagrant destroy

 **Command:** ```vagrant destroy```

 This command is used to destroy the current instance of a virtual machine -- but not remove the source files.
 This allows you to issue a vagrant up command and "start from scratch" without rebuilding or reinstalling the Vagrant Box.
 Note - This command is issues not from inside the virtual machine but from the commandline of the host system.

+#### vagrant ssh

 **Command:** ```vagrant ssh```

 This command is issues after the vagrant up command and allows you to establish an SSH session directly into the vagrant box, with a pre-setup username and password, with NO ASK set in the sudoers file, making for seamless entry.
 You should never need to access and username or password in Vagrant as that defeats the purpose of Vagrant.
 But for completeness's sake it is vagrant:vagrant.
 NOTE - the vagrant ssh command works perfectly by default on all Linux, MacOS, and Windows 10 hosts.

+#### vagrant plugin install

 **Command:** ```vagrant plugin install vagrant-vbguest```

 This command specifically enables the automatic installation of the VirtualBox Additions to enable VirtualBox specific features such as shared folders.

+### Vagrant Quick Command Tutorial

+Here is a small walk through to install 3 different Vagrant boxes:

+1. Create a directory called vagrant on your host system (not in a virtual machine)
+2. In that directory create 2 sub-directories; `bionic64` and `centos7`
+3. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/bionic64`
+4. Issue the command `vagrant up`
+5. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine
+6. Repeat the above steps in the centos7 directory and replace the init command with: `vagrant init centos/7`
+7. In each directory issue the command `vagrant halt` or `vagrant suspend` to power down the VMs

 ## Packer

 ### The Problem Packer Solves

-While by 2010 Vagrant was being used to manage VMs, there was no tool that could be used to quickly and reliably create VMs.
-This problem was solved by HashiCorp and is called [Packer](https://packer.io "Packer.io").
+By 2010 Vagrant was being used to manage VMs, there was no tool that could be used to quickly and reliably create VMs.
+This problem was solved by HashiCorp and called [Packer](https://packer.io "Packer.io").
 Packer, much like the name suggests, allows you to automate the installation of operating systems.  or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^155]."
 Operating systems from Windows to Linux to BSD were all designed to be installed manually.
-This makes sense if you think about it, unlike installing software, there is no existing operating sytsem when you are installing an operating system, making automatic installation difficult--especially since having a constant network connection is a relatively recent occurrence.
+This makes sense if you think about it, unlike installing software, there is no existing operating system when you are installing an operating system, making automatic installation difficult--especially since having a constant network connection is a relatively recent occurrence.

 Packer solved this problem by allowing you to create machine images.
 "A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
 Machine image formats change for each platform.
 Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, and others[^155]."

 A few technologies for network based installs exist, but even these assume their is a physical computer to correlate to.
 Packer went one step further by allowing you to specify all the answers to the installation questions, you could now have a repeatable installation.
 You could now audit this install as well as take this same install (with minor modifications) and make artifacts that can exist on different platforms.
 You could build a VirtualBox VM and at the same time have an Amazon Web Services artifact so that all of your developers, operations, testers, and QA can have access to the same machine.
-As stated on the Packer.io webpage the advantages of using packer are as follows[^156]:
+As stated on the [Packer.io](https://packer.io "packer wrebpage") webpage the advantages of using packer are as follows[^156]:

 * **Super fast infrastructure deployment**
   * Packer images allow you to launch completely provisioned and configured machines in seconds rather than several minutes or hours.
 This benefits not only production, but development as well, since development virtual machines can also be launched in seconds, without waiting for a typically much longer provisioning time.